 That being said, laws will vary from country to country, so if you do not live in the USA, please do your own research and make your decision based on that.

 11. What types of metals are used in your jewelry?

 Each coin or token has its own metal composition.
 Please read the item descriptions to figure out what a particular piece is made out of.

 If you have any metal allergies, then please read the descriptions carefully or filter your search to find only metals that are ok for you.
 Contact us if you have any questions.

-12. When you say "silver" does that mean "sterling silver"?
+12. When you say, silver, what does that mean?

 Only a few of our items have less silver content.
 See the product details to be clear about the composition of each piece.

 And then a few of our items are sterling silver (certain coins were minted that way).
 While some even have more silver content than sterling which will be labeled as ".999 fine silver".
 That is equal to 99.9% silver.

 13. Why does this non-silver ring turn my finger green?